juliagdealedo/juliagdealedo.github.io/content/blog/elevation-profile.md

 title: "Elevation profile of Spain in R"
 date: 2021-12-27T14:02:16+01:00
 draft: false
+description: "Have you ever wondered what would be of Spain if you cut it in half?"
 ---
 ## From Picos de Europa to Sierra Nevada